Denys88/rl_games/README.md

 * 5m_vs_6m got 72% WR after 8 hours of training

 # Plots:
-FPS in these plots is calculated on per agent basis, to get a win rate per number of environmental steps info, the same as used in plots in QMIX, MAVEN, QTRAN or Deep Coordination Graphs (https://arxiv.org/pdf/1910.00091.pdf) papers FPS numbers under the horizontal axis should be devided by number of agents in player's team.
+FPS in these plots is calculated on per env basis except MMM2 (it was scaled by number of agents which is 10), to get a win rate per number of environmental steps info, the same as used in plots in QMIX, MAVEN, QTRAN or Deep Coordination Graphs (https://arxiv.org/pdf/1910.00091.pdf) papers FPS numbers under the horizontal axis should be devided by number of agents in player's team.

 * 2m_vs_1z:
 ![2m_vs_1z](https://github.com/Denys88/dqn_atari/blob/master/pictures/smac/2m_vs_1z.png)